vamix2012/Midi-Accordeon-Homemade/README.md

   - You need special cables and special adapters to plug into a synth
   - It's somehow a mess, ok, that's obviously another NO.

-- Ok, there must be a solution...
+- Ok, but there must be a solution...

   - Make your own Midi Accordeon and fit it to your needs, Hurray that's it.

 - So I went building my own one under 200€.
-  - Even the fact that I didn't had Programming skills, took the Challenge and it was a success.
+  - Even the fact that at the time I started the project had no Programming skills.
+  - But took the Challenge and it was a success.
+  - That was my turning point to Programming.
+  - I learned the Arduino code.
+  - Then decided to go with Frontend development and learn it professionally.
+  - Now after a year of intense work I am job ready in Frontend development.

 ### Story